 - Not taking too much from your investments – We typically recommend an initial annual withdrawal rate of 4%, with a 3% increase each year for inflation.
 However, the longer you expect to live, the lower that rate should be.

-- Considering annuities with lifetime income benefits –Depending on how much you rely on your portfolio for income and your spending flexibility, you may want to consider annuities that guarantee an income payment for as long as you live.
+- Considering annuities with lifetime income benefits –Depending on your spending flexibility and how much you rely on your portfolio for income, you may want to consider annuities that guarantee an income payment for as long as you live.

 Risk: Unexpected health care costs or a need for long-term care